Aviah/one-click-django-server/README.md

 ### Change the django SECRET_KEY:

-1. From the command line (replace "foobar" with a random long string):
+1. From the command line (make sure you are in the one-click-django-server directory):
+*type a random long string instead of "foobar"*:

     `you@dev-machine$ python scripts/create_secret_key.py foobar`